-- 5. The petitioner should revise the site plan to add a note specifying all transportation improvements will be approved and constructed before the site's first building certificate of occupancy is issued.
-The petitioner may phase transportation improvements if said improvements and phasing are explicitly described in site plan notes. - 6.
-Resolved Sample format for comment that is resolved
+- 6. The petitioner should revise the site plan to add a note specifying dedication and fee simple conveyance of all rights of way to the City before the site's first building certificate of occupancy is issued.
+CDOT requests right of way set at 2' behind back of sidewalk where feasible. - 7.
+The petitioner should revise the site plan to add a note specifying all transportation improvements will be approved and constructed before the site's first building certificate of occupancy is issued.
+The petitioner may phase transportation improvements if said improvements and phasing are explicitly described in site plan notes.